Efficient Windows and Doors

 Measures the amount of sunlight transmittance.
 VT is also on a scale of 0-1, with lower rates equating to less light transfer.
 Tinting is an important variable that should be determined by the building’s sunlight requirements.

 New doors and windows come with labels that list all of their energy performance specifications.
-The National Fenestration Rating Council (NFRC) is responsible for creating these labels.
-You can use the guide listed above to help you read them correctly.
+The National Fenestration Rating Council (NFRC) creates these labels.
+View their product directory when choosing certified fenestrations for your project.
+You can use the guidelines listed above to help you read them correctly.
 Thankfully, they present an accurate method to compare the efficiency of different options.

 Energy Code Compliance